dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES: part 13: Hyper-scaling of processes (400+), SSH connect issues and troubleshooting and log forensics and correlation
+## UPDATES: part 13: Hyper-scaling of processes (400+): SSH connect issues, REFACTOR SSH 1,  and troubleshooting and log forensics and correlation

 After doing foresensic correlation between the process level logs, the main() process orchestration logs and the gitlab console logs, there are some areas that have been indentified that are causing the tomcat9 failure installations at